 Indiana expands pre-K pilot to 15 more counties for 2018-19

-Low-income 4-year-olds in the South Bend, Lafayette, Bloomington, and Terre Haute areas will be among those newly eligible for the state's pre-kindergarten pilot program as Gov. Eric Holcomb has announced its expansion to 15 more counties.
-The new counties added Wednesday to the On My Way Pre-K program are Bartholomew, DeKalb, Delaware, Elkhart, Floyd, Grant, Harrison, Howard, Kosciusko, Madison, Marshall, Monroe , St. Joseph , Tippecanoe and Vigo .
+Low-income 4-year-olds in the South Bend, Lafayette, Bloomington, and Terre Haute areas will be among those newly eligible for the state's pre-kindergarten pilot program after Gov. Eric Holcomb on Wednesday announced its expansion to 15 more counties.
+The new counties added Wednesday to the On My Way Pre-K program are St. Joseph , Tippecanoe , Monroe , Vigo , Bartholomew , DeKalb , Delaware , Elkhart , Floyd , Grant , Harrison , Howard , Kosciusko , Madison and Marshall .

 Add your comments below